cardiffnlp/timelms/README.md

 Paper (ACL-2022 Demo): [https://arxiv.org/pdf/2202.03829.pdf](https://arxiv.org/pdf/2202.03829.pdf)

 Below we provide instructions for getting started with TimeLMs and a few usage examples.
 For a more detailed guide, please see our [notebook demo](demo.ipynb).
 The demo is also available as a [Google Colab notebook](https://colab.research.google.com/drive/1pmHi5GU-5VHtXhbK_QV2A-7mDGwddjp8?usp=sharing).

+TimeLMs has also been integrated into the [TweetNLP library](https://github.com/cardiffnlp/tweetnlp).

 # Released Models